Chasing Truth: Chapter 22

 “It would’ve been safer for him that way.
 Less risky.
 He has enemies and him being outside of his usual areas is a vulnerability.
 When is he coming?”

 “I don’t know yet.
-Gage is going to get it set up and let me know.
+Raoul is handling all of that.
+He’ll let me know when everything is sorted.
 I should have at least a day’s warning.”

 “You’ll let me know when you find out?”